spacotto/spellbook/README.md

 `ft_putnbr_fd`
 >Outputs the integer `n` to the specified file descriptor.

+`ft_putnbr_base_fd`
+>Converts a signed number to the corresponding written output according to its base.

 ## Linked Lists
 These functions are specifically designed to teach you the basics of **linked lists**, a fundamental data structure in computer science.
 They teach you the creation, deletion, modification, and iteration of individual list nodes (or "links") and the list as a whole.
 All these functions are based on the same given structure.